UPC/ravada/docs/docs/INSTALLfromDockers.rst

 .. note ::
   There are several versions of the Compose file format – 1, 2, 2.x, and 3.x.
 For now, we use 2.2 keep this in mind https://docs.docker.com/compose/compose-file/

+As of now[at the time of writing this doc], we recommend

+.. prompt:: bash $

+  $ docker --version
+  Docker version 19.03.3, build a872fc2f86
+  $ docker-compose --version
+  docker-compose version 1.25.3, build d4d1b42b

 Hardware
 --------